From Residency to Practice: A Doctor’s Guide to Managing New Income Wisely.

 c.
 Attack Student Loans Strategically

-Apply for Income-Driven Repayment (IDR) programs for your student loans, such as Income-Based Repayment Plan (IBR Plan), Income-Contingent Repayment Plan (ICR Plan), Revised Pay As You Earn Repayment Plan (REPAYE Plan), Pay As You Earn Repayment Plan (PAYE Plan).
+Apply for Income-Driven Repayment (IDR) programs for your student loans, such as Income-Based Repayment Plan (IBR Plan), Income-Contingent Repayment Plan (ICR Plan), Revised Pay As You Earn Repayment Plan (REPAYE Plan), Pay As You Earn Repayment Plan (PAYE Plan) if still availablele.

-High earners not pursuing PSLF may benefit from aggressive repayment or private refinancing for lower interest rates.
+High earners who are not pursuing PSLF may benefit from aggressive repayment or private refinancing to secure lower interest rates.

 d.
 Maximize Retirement Contributions

-Open and fund a Backdoor Roth IRA to take advantage of tax-free funds in retirement.
+Require about the Roth options within your 401(k) or 403(b) to take advantage of tax-free funds in retirement.

 Consider a taxable investment account once tax-advantaged spaces are filled.